GantonL/templates/sveltekit+shadcn/README.md

     - Terms & Conditions.
     - Privacy.
   - View Transition.
-- Cookie management (with actual support for managing your cookies).
+- Cookie management (with actual support for managing your cookies) **Currently doesn't work in the deployed site due to firebase cloud functions cooikes restrictions**.
 - SEO:
   Each page has an example of its minimal SEO object that should be defined for basic SEO.